What Is Higher Order Thinking?

 But, what if you want to do more than commit facts and figures to memory?
-What if the question isn’t when did the First World War start, but, instead, why did the First World War start?
+What if the question isn’t when the First World War started, but, instead, why did the First World War start?

-Questions like these require us to think in a different way than those questions that can be answered by simply regurgitating information we have committed to memory.
+Questions like these require us to think differently than those questions that can be answered by simply regurgitating information we have committed to memory.

-When we talk about higher-order thinking we are referring to thinking skills that go beyond the mere memorization of facts and figures.
-This type of thinking makes more demands on our cognitive processing capabilities than other types of thinking.
+When we talk about higher-order thinking, we refer to thinking skills that go beyond merely memorising facts and figures.
+This type of thinking demands more cognitive processing capabilities than other types of thinking.

-Why Are Higher Order Thinking Skills Important for Our Students?
+Why Are Higher Order Thinking Skills Important for Students?

-Higher-order thinking skills are much more difficult to teach than the lower order skills, but they are all the more important for that.
+Higher-order thinking skills are much more difficult to teach than lower-order skills, but they are all the more important.

 Aside from the fact that questions that make demands of students’ higher-order thinking skills are weighted more heavily in exams, there are several reasons why students need to learn and practice them in the classroom.